TimmyLin21/naturegift/README.md

 - Sign in to the administration
 - Products
-  - Check informations from individual products
+  - Check details of individual products
 - Cart
   - Add products to the cart
   - Edit products to the cart
-  - Delete products to the cart
+  - Delete products from the cart
 - Coupons
   - Apply coupons
 - Orders